microsoft/datashaper/javascript/react/docs/report/react.api.md

     outputTableLabel?: string;
     step: Step;
     workflow: Workflow;
 }

-// Warning: (ae-missing-release-tag) "StepDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const StepDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "StepDescriptionProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface StepDescriptionProps {
-    output?: string;
-    step: Step;
-}

 // Warning: (ae-missing-release-tag) "StepHistoryList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)